endurantgames/cosmiclegends/src/classes/knight.md

 ### Nova Power

 Choose any two single words you like; these are your **Nova Power Words**.
-When you complete your Motivations track, your Nova Power Words are **Unlocked** until the end of the current Story Arc.
+When you check off all your Ideals, your Nova Power Words are **Unlocked** until the end of the current Storyline.

 You can use one of your Nova Power Words in a Power Stunt or Combo for free; if you spend 1 Might, you can include the second Nova Power Word as well.